kanovic/kanovic.github.io/content/_index.md

 ## Freelancing

-Outside of my work professionally, I pick up some projects within my social circle under the name **Koeneraad**.
+Outside of my work professionally, I pick up some hobby projects within my family and social circle under the name **Koeneraad**.
 I have been into computers and internet technology since my early childhood.
 Breaking and building stuff to see how things work was my way of learning.
 I now use that experience and knowledge I gathered over the years to support the ones that need it.
 Do you want to work together or have questions?
 You can reach me by **[email](mailto:info@zweerts.xyz)**.

 ### Projects